-9.1 Reduction in Collision Risk
+9.2 Reduction in Collision Risk

-As per Section 5.3, installation of the OSPs will require the use of large vessels (e.g., HLV, jack up) that will be RAM.
+As per Section 5.5, installation of the WTGs will require the use of large vessels (e.g., HLV, jack up) that will be RAM.
 It is anticipated that there would be similar vessel requirements in terms of RAM vessels during the operational phase during any periods of major maintenance (see Section 8.2).

-Based on the marine traffic data studied and as per Section 7, an average of four to five vessels per day were recorded within the Seagreen site (not accounting for non AIS traffic), including vessels in proximity to the OSPs.
-The presence of RAM construction and maintenance vessels at the OSPs create additional collision risk to any third party vessels choosing to transit through the Seagreen site once the project begins constructing, and it is therefore necessary to implement safety zones around structures when and where such project vessels are stationed.
+Based on the marine traffic data studied and as per Section 7, an average of four to five vessels per day were recorded within the Seagreen site (not accounting for non AIS traffic).
+The presence of RAM construction and maintenance vessels at the WTGs create additional collision risk to any third party vessels choosing to transit through the Seagreen site once the project begins constructing, and it is therefore necessary to implement safety zones around structures when and where such project vessels are stationed.

-It is anticipated that the presence of construction and major maintenance vessels as well as the partially completed or pre-commissioned OSPs will encourage mariners to pass at a safe distance.
+It is anticipated that the presence of construction and major maintenance vessels as well as the partially completed or pre-commissioned WTGs will encourage mariners to pass at a safe distance.
 However, the use of mandatory 500m safety zones where construction or major maintenance activities are ongoing (or 50m for pre commissioned or partially completed structures) will make it clear to passing vessels the radius around the structures that should be avoided to ensure risks are As Low As Reasonably Practicable (ALARP).